 - GoreTex: durable and slightly more expensive than the other materials.

 When you buy a clarinet in grenadilla, it must be played in.
 This is because wood is a material that is affected by fluctuations in temperature and humidity.
 If you expose wood to extreme changes, which you do when you play, it can work a little, and if you are unlucky it can crack.
 If the accident should be out and you get a crack in your clarinet, we can help you to glue the crack so that the clarinet becomes tight again and so you can hardly see the crack.
 Clarinets in ABS resin usually do not crack.

 We recommend that you wipe your instrument after use and store it in the instrument case when you are not playing it.
 Once a year, you should have your clarinet inspected by an instrument technician, as small leaks and blurs will appear in the mechanics when you play the instrument.

-All of our clarinets are adjusted and readied at our specialist workshop, and are sold with a 12 months guarantee of unlimited access to adjustments.
+All our clarinets are delivered prepared at our specialist workshop and are sold with a free service check within 12 months from the date of purchase.